 Rebuild is a popular Japanese podcast hosted by Tatsuhiko Miyagawa, a well-known blogger and tech entrepreneur.
 The podcast covers various topics related to technology, culture, and society in Japan and often features interviews with experts and thought leaders in multiple fields.

 The podcast is entirely in Japanese and is aimed at natives.
 So, it is tough for non-native speakers to follow along.
-But for those with advanced Japanese skills, it is an ideal resource to learn about current events and trends in Japan and gain insights into the country’s culture and society.
+However, for those with advanced Japanese skills, it is an ideal resource for learning about current events and trends in Japan and gaining insights into the country’s culture and society.

-Some episodes are free on various podcast platforms.
-In contrast, others require a subscription.
-They also have a website where listeners can find show notes and other resources related to each episode.
+Some episodes are free on various podcast platforms, while others require a subscription.
+The podcast also has a website where listeners can find show notes and other resources related to each episode.

 22. News In Slow Japanese

-“News in Slow Japanese” is a Japanese podcast aimed at helping language learners improve their listening and comprehension skills by providing news stories spoken in a slower, more straightforward way.
+“News in Slow Japanese” is a Japanese podcast that presents news stories in a slower, more straightforward style, helping language learners improve their listening and comprehension.

-The podcast covers many current events and topics from Japan and worldwide.
+The podcast covers many current events and topics from Japan and around the world.
 It also includes a transcript of each episode to help listeners follow along and understand the vocabulary.

 This podcast is perfect for intermediate to advanced learners who want to improve their listening comprehension and stay informed about current events in Japan.